 The data is behind it and all the stats prove that sometimes tooth decays are a result of certain common diseases.

-Hence, it’s vital to always ensure you’re up to date with your dental checkups and don’t take any symptom for granted.
+Hence, it’s vital to always ensure you’re up to date with your dental checkups and don’t take any symptoms for granted.